 The consultation seeks views on (a) how best to reduce family conflict and strengthen family responsibility; (b) the length of the divorce process and the period couples should have to reflect on the decision to divorce and to make arrangements for the future where divorce is inevitable; and (c) whether provision should be made to enable a couple to jointly request a divorce where this is a shared and considered decision.

 The Government also acknowledges that any future change on how the court can make financial orders should be founded on a revised legal process in which the potential for conflict has been minimised.

-Graeme Fraser, Partner at North London firm OGR Stock Denton LLP comments:
+Graeme Fraser, Partner at North London firm OGR Stock Denton Solicitors comments: